Prime-Holding/rx_bloc/packages/rx_bloc/README.md

   void decrement();
 }
 ```

-As you can see, all events are just pure methods declared in one abstract class (CounterBlocEvents).
 This way, we can push events to the BloC by simply invoking those methods from the UI layer as follows:
 ```dart
 RaisedButton(
     onPressed: () => bloc.events.increment(),